zachpmanson/notes/notes/Archive/Lines.md

+---
-Some lines worth noting, but not worth their own page.
+subtitle: Some lines worth noting, but not worth their own page.
+---
 This page is a rip-off, check out Bryce Alexander Lynch's [.plan file](https://drwho.virtadpt.net/drwho.plan).

 ---